engelanna/androgen-receptor-clusters-world-map/README.md

 # Androgen receptor clusters: world map (4654 genomes)

 Part of an ongoing exploration of androgen receptors from publicly available genomes.
-<br>The map should be available [here](https://engelanna-androgen-receptor-cl-build-streamlit-main-page-bje6e5.streamlitapp.com/).
+<br>The resultant map should be available [here](https://engelanna-androgen-receptor-cl-build-streamlit-main-page-bje6e5.streamlitapp.com/).

 ## Table of Contents
 [Intro: Why care about the androgen receptor?](#why-care-about-the-androgen-receptor)